NOAA-GSL/unified-graphics/kubernetes/README.md

 ## Manifests Layout

 We're using a Kustomize-style layout. `base` contains the default k8s manifests, while the `overlays` directory provide kustomize overrides for particular environments.
-You'll need Rancher Desktop (preferred and provides docker, kubectl, etc...) or docker, minikube, and kubectl isntalled locally.
+You'll need Rancher Desktop (preferred and provides docker, kubectl, etc...) or you can try using docker, minikube, and kubectl installed locally.
 Trivy is recommended for security scanning.

 ## Getting Started